JestonBlu/RobinHood/README.md

 ## RobinHood
 An R Interface for the RobinHood.com no commision investing site.

 This project is in early development and currently has just a few features.
-Once I get a basic set of usuable feature created then I will do a first release and stop making changes to the master branch.
+Once I get a basic set of usuable features created then I will do a first release and stop making changes to the master branch.
 Until then things could structurally change without notice.
-For pending features please see the project page.
+For a list of the features I am working on see the project page.

 ## Install with devtools
 ```r